ucb-bar/chisel-gui/README.md

 hit the `step` button.

 > All ports will be poked with the current visible values when the `poke` button is hit.
+>
+>

+## Ideas / To Do

+- Searching for events in VCD
+  - by one or more signals
+  - at multiple times (with specified relationships between times)
+- More VCD manipulation
+  - Go back in time
+- Input manipulation
+  - pick up values from earlier in VCD
+  - force arbitrary signals to a value